Viir/bots/guide/eve-online/eve-online-mining-bot.md

 All settings are optional; you only need them in case the defaults don't fit your use-case.

++ `mining-site` : Name of a mining location, as it appears in the 'Label' column of the 'Locations' window.
 + `unload-station-name` : Name of a station to dock to when the mining hold is full.
 + `unload-structure-name` : Name of a structure to dock to when the mining hold is full.
 + `activate-module-always` : Text found in tooltips of ship modules that should always be active.
 For example: "shield hardener".
 + `hide-when-neutral-in-local` : Should we hide when a neutral or hostile pilot appears in the local chat?
 The only supported values are `no` and `yes`.
-+ `unload-fleet-hangar-percent` : This will make the bot to unload the mining hold at least XX percent full to the fleet hangar, you must be in a fleet with an orca or a rorqual and the fleet hangar must be visible within the inventory window.
++ `unload-fleet-hangar-percent` : This will make the bot unload the mining hold at least XX percent full to the fleet hangar, you must be in a fleet with an orca or a rorqual and the fleet hangar must be visible within the inventory window.
 + `dock-when-without-drones` : This will make the bot dock when it's out of drones.
 The only supported values are `no` and `yes`.
 + `repair-before-undocking` : Repair the ship at the station before undocking.
 The only supported values are `no` and `yes`.
++ `afterburner-module-text` : Text found in tooltips of the afterburner module.
++ `afterburner-distance-threshold` : Distance threshold (in meters) at which to activate/deactivate the afterburner.

 When using more than one setting, start a new line for each setting in the text input field.
 Here is an example of a complete settings string:

 ```
+mining-site = mining bookmark label
 unload-station-name = Noghere VII - Moon 15
 activate-module-always = shield hardener
 activate-module-always = afterburner